Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 During your start appointment, your DSS should have provided a MyLink device.

-Planning your Optune break
+Planning your Optune Gio break

-Because you can take up to a 6-hour break from Optune every day, you can customize your treatment plan by taking breaks when it’s most convenient for you.
+Because you can take up to a 6-hour break from Optune Gio every day, you can customize your treatment plan by taking breaks when it’s most convenient for you.
 You can even line up your array change days with your treatment breaks to make the most of your time.
-Some Optune users plan for:
+Some Optune Gio users plan for:

 Social outings, like dinner with friends